 Expanded PVC sheets are another option, but they are slippery.
 I wouldn’t use marine grade plywood either, as it’s too expensive.

-Primer (undercoat) and paint
+Primer (undercoat) and optional paint

 What happens to wood if it gets wet?
 It warps and eventually rots.